 2. Maintain a positive attitude

 Attitude is everything, and a positive attitude goes a long way in providing excellent customer service.

 “The right attitude changes negative customer experiences into positive customer experiences,” says Flavio Martins, VP of Operations and Customer Service at DigiCert, Inc. Since most customer interactions are not face-to-face, your attitude should be reflected in your language and tone of voice.

 It’s easy to misinterpret the tone of written communication, and email or live chat can come across as cold.
 The brain uses multiple signals to interpret someone else’s emotional tone, including body language and facial expression, many of which are absent online.

-Don’t be afraid to use emojis to convey warmth and good humour, or pick up the phone if you find an email or chat conversation getting tense.
+Don’t be afraid to use emojis to convey warmth and good humor, or pick up the phone if you find an email or chat conversation getting tense.

 3. Creatively problem-solve

 Over 80% of customers have churned because they experienced bad customer service.
 That’s why you must thrive on solving problems for your customers and make it a central part of your support role — and there will always be problems to solve.

 Everyone has heard of the legendary customer service at Zappos.
 For example, they once sent a best man free shoes the night before the wedding after his order was sent to the wrong location due to a mistake by the delivery company.
 Zappos solved a problem and exemplified excellent customer service — they won a customer for life and gave the man a story that he couldn’t wait to share.

 Don’t be afraid to wow your customers as you seek to problem-solve for them.
 You could just fix the issue and be on your way, but by creatively meeting their needs in ways that go above and beyond, you’ll create customers that are committed to you and your product.